 This rate can be substantially higher than the standard maximum rate, and the bank may even apply it indefinitely.

-Different APRs may also be applied to credit card features such as Cash Advance and Balance Transfer.
+Different APRs may also be applied to credit card features such as Cash Advances and Balance Transfers.

 Fees are a staple mainstay of all credit cards.
 These fees are over and above the APR charged on outstanding balances.